zeek/zeek/doc/scripting/index.rst

 that would raise suspicion.
-Effectively, the script attempts to define a list of hosts from which you would never want to see SSH traffic originating, like DNS servers, mail servers, etc.  To accomplish this, the script adhere's to the seperation of detection and reporting by detecting a behavior and raising a notice.
+Effectively, the script attempts to define a list of hosts from which you would never want to see SSH traffic originating, like DNS servers, mail servers, etc.  To accomplish this, the script adheres to the separation of detection and reporting by detecting a behavior and raising a notice.
 Whether or not that notice is acted upon is decided by the local Notice Policy, but the script attempts to supply as much information as